-The Company's affected insurers funded \$220,000 of the settlement fund, with a reservation of rights regarding certain coverage issues between and among the Company and its insurers.
-The Company accrued a net expense of \$60,000 for consummation of the settlement, including legal fees and other anticipated costs.
+The Company's affected insurers agreed to the settlement of the acid concentrate personal injury litigation and funded \$220,000 of the settlement fund under a reciprocal reservation of rights encompassing certain coverage issues raised by insurers and the Company's claims for indemnification of defense costs.
+The Company accrued a net expense of \$60,000 in connection with the settlement, including legal fees and other anticipated costs.

-Following entry of the agreement in principle, the Company's insurers in the AIG group and the Company each initiated litigation against the other relating to the AIG group's coverage obligations under applicable policies.
+Following entry into the settlement, the Company's insurers in the AIG group and the Company each initiated litigation against the other relating to the AIG group's coverage obligations under applicable policies.
 In the coverage litigation, the AIG group seeks to be indemnified by the Company for a portion of its \$220,000 outlay; the Company seeks to confirm the AIG group's \$220,000 funding obligation, to recover defense costs already incurred by the Company, and to compel the AIG group to honor defense and indemnification obligations, if any, required for resolution of cases not participating in the settlement.
 As a result of decisions on issues of venue, the coverage litigation is proceeding in the New York state trial court for Manhattan.
 (National Union Fire Insurance v.
 Fresenius Medical Care, 2016 Index No. 653108 (Supreme Court of New York for New York County)).